Carlos Lozada (journalist): Career

-Lozada joined the University of Notre Dame Faculty in 2009 as an adjunct professor for the Washington Program, and teaches a seminar on American Political Journalism.
+Lozada joined the University of Notre Dame Faculty in 2009 as an adjunct professor for the Washington Program, and taught a seminar on American political journalism.
 He was elected to the Pulitzer Prize Board in November 2019.
+He has been a visiting scholar at the Carnegie Endowment for International Peace and a practitioner in residence at the Notre Dame Institute for Advanced Study.
+In 2024, he was appointed a visiting professor of the practice for public discourse at the University of Notre Dame's Institute for Ethics and the Common Good.